 The annual pavement maintenance cost for each industry has been calculated with projections of likely industrial activity.
-The maintenance has also been costed in current dollars.

 Weka will allocate the net cost for each industry, using differential targeted rates for rating units with that particular industrial land use.
 Weka will aggregate the cost of the benefits of all industries.
 It will allocate this total benefit cost to non-industrial ratepayers, using a differential targeted rate.